Rodolfo Valentin

 Rodolfo Valentin (born June 22, 1944) is a New York City hairdresser and entrepreneur.
 Beginning his career as a fashion model in Buenos Aires, Argentina, Valentin later emigrated to New York and opened an elegant salon in Madison Avenue.
-Now he owns three hair salons within the New York City area with products and services that include hair extension, and hair coloring.
+Now he owns three hair salons within the New York City area with products and services that include hair extension and hair coloring.

-Valentin founded charity organization Sofia's Hair 4 Health Foundation.
+Valentin founded the charity organization Sofia's Hair 4 Health Foundation.

 Early life and career

 Valentin was born in Buenos Aires, Argentina.
 The son of Spanish and Italian parents, from an early age he had dreams of becoming a plastic surgeon when he grew up.
-However Valentin became more interested in his future profession after years of playing the hairdresser to his mother and sister.
+However, Valentin became more interested in his future profession after years of playing the hairdresser to his mother and sister.
 His aunt, who had studied at a local beauty school in Buenos Aires, would later teach Valentin some of the techniques she had learned.
 He initially worked as a fashion model.

 Moving to Europe, Valentin assisted hair stylist Alexandre de Paris in Spain and Italy.
 It was around this time that Valentin found a liking for the Five Towns area of Long Island, New York, later claiming "Five Towns is my Beverly Hills".
-He purchased a mansion in Hewlett Bay Park with his partner in life and business Jorge Perez, he would go on to stay in the area for eighteen years.
+He purchased a mansion in Hewlett Bay Park with his partner in life and business Jorge Perez, and he remained in the area for eighteen years.

 Two years after immigrating to Long Island in 1984, Valentin opened Rodolfo Valentin's salon and spa to the general public.
 Since then he has opened two further salons in the New York area.

 Valentin's patented method of hair extension, the "Hair Infusion", was featured in the book Forget the Facelift by dermatologist Doris J. Day.